 about ceres

-In Roman mythology, Ceres (pronounced with a hard “K” sound: Keh-res) is the goddess of agriculture, grain, and nourishment, the steady cycles that sustain life.
+n Roman mythology, Ceres (pronounced with a hard “K” sound: Keh-res) was the goddess of agriculture, grain, and nourishment, and the central deity for common people.
 In Greek mythology, she is known as Demeter, carrying the same meaning across cultures.
 She is also a mother figure, associated with care, protection, and the act of providing.
 Across both traditions, she represents food not as excess, but as continuity: planting, waiting, harvesting, and sharing, a form of nourishment rooted in responsibility, intention, and care.

 ceres 2